Android0x09/nccaw-2020-writeup/Challenges/Investigate/7/README.md

 ## Question:

-In Windows operating systems, a Security Identifier (or SID) can be used to correlate the activities of an individual across systems, even if the person's name is changes.
+In Windows operating systems, a Security Identifier (or SID) can be used to correlate the activities of an individual across systems, even if the person's name changes.
 Can you find Jane Smith's SID in the linked Windows image?

 This challenge requires tools for memory forensics.
-One great tool is https://www.volatilityfoundation.org/
+One great tool is [Volatility](https://www.volatilityfoundation.org/).

 [https://vacr.io/XTtEl](https://vacr.io/XTtEl)

-### Answer:
+## Answer:

 S-1-5-21-3357474304-2915131210-3987339850-1000

-### Solution:
+## Solution:

 First, we can download the Windows image from the link provided.
 Depending on your Internet connection, this may take a little while to complete.